-In June 2007 Lee released ‘Any Dream Will Do’ and ‘Close Every Door’ by download.
-Five days later the songs entered the UK Singles Chart and peaked at No 2.
+LEE MEAD shot to prominence after winning the BBC series ‘Any Dream Will Do’ to take the role of Joseph in the West End in 2007.
+In June 2007 he released ‘Any Dream Will Do’ and ‘Close Every Door’.
+The songs entered the UK Singles Download Charts and peaked at No 2.
 Lee released his first album ‘Lee Mead’ in 2007 and his second album ‘Nothing Else Matters’ in 2009.

-Lee returned to the West End in 2010 to take on the role of Fyero in the musical ‘Wicked’ and to pursue a solo singing career, taking his own show ‘An Evening with Lee Mead’ around the UK on his days off from the musical.
-He also starred in his own Christmas show at the London Coloseum in December 2010.
-Lee continued to tour the UK with his band and in October 2013 he joined the permanent cast of BBC ‘Casualty’ as Nurse Ben ‘Lofty’ Chiltern, a role which was specifically created for him and which has proved a huge success for Lee and for the show.
-In spite of being incredibly busy at the BBC, and in pantomime each Christmas and New Year, Lee found time to perform in his own concerts during 2014.
+Lee returned to the West End in 2010 to take on the role of Fyero in the musical ‘Wicked’ to critical acclaim.
+He continued to pursue his solo singing career, taking his own show ‘An Evening with Lee Mead’ around the UK.
+He also starred in his own Christmas show at the London Coliseum in December 2010.
+Lee continued to tour the UK with his band throughout 2011 and in the same year played the lead male role, Emmett Forrest in the smash hit musical ‘Legally Blonde’ at the Savoy Theatre in London’s West End.
+The end of 2011 saw Lee touring his own sell out show in Japan with the National Polish Orchestra.

+He joined the cast of BBC ‘Casualty’ as Nurse Ben ‘Lofty’ Chiltern in 2013, a role which was specifically created for him and which has proved a huge success for Lee and for the show.
+Despite being incredibly busy at the BBC, and in pantomime each Christmas and New Year, Lee found time to perform in his own concerts during 2014.
 He also returned to the West End’s legendary Garrick Theatre in December 2014 and 2015 with his own Christmas shows.

-2016 has proved to be incredibly busy for Lee.
-He took a 12-month leave of absence from ‘Casualty’ to take on the role of ‘Caractacus Potts’ in a new touring production of ‘Chitty Chitty Bang Bang’ from May-September 2016.
-He released his wonderful fourth album ‘Some Enchanted Evening’ in February 2016 and has toured with his own show of the same name in 2015 and 2016.
-The album was launched at The Pheasantry in London in March 2016 followed by a nationwide tour in October 2016.
+Lee took a 12-month leave of absence from ‘Casualty’ to take on the role of Caractacus Potts in a new touring production of ‘Chitty Chitty Bang Bang’ from May-September 2016.
+He released his fourth album ‘Some Enchanted Evening’, which went into the Top 20 in February 2016 and toured with his own show of the same name throughout 2015/2016.